 SECAC is pleased to announce a call for nominations for the awards program for 2016.

-Instructions for applying for the SECAC Artist's Fellowship are different than those used for various awards.
-Follow the link under the description of the Artist's Fellowship below for those instructions.
+Instructions for applying for the SECAC Artist's Fellowship (August 1) and the Levin Award for Research in Art History (March 1) are different than those used for various awards.
+Follow the link under the description for these two awards below for those instructions.

 To nominate an individual for a SECAC award, include a letter of nomination specifying the intended award with the nominee's CV.
 The nominee's SECAC membership status should be current at the time of nomination.
 Support materials should not exceed 10 pages.